cgay/time/README.md

 # A Time Library for Dylan

+**Current status as of Oct 2021:**

+*  Most APIs work, but on Linux only.
+*  No TZ data yet so only naive time zones work.
+*  Needs more tests.
+*  No monotonic clock support yet.

 This library is intended to be an improvement on the Open Dylan `date` library for several reasons: